Mazda Xedos 6: Motorsport

 For 1994, Roger Dowson Engineering and Team Dynamics ran the works Mazdas, with David Leslie and Matt Neal being entered in a two-car team, but the season would prove to be less successful.
 Neal was forced to withdraw from the series after suffering injuries from a big crash in the sixth round at Silverstone, whilst Leslie withdrew halfway through the season due to budgetary problems.
 Leslie's best finishes were a pair of eighth positions at the first two rounds, whilst Neal's was a tenth at Snetterton.
 Neal finished 23rd in the championship, level with privateers James Thompson and Nigel Smith, whilst Leslie finished 20th.
 Mazda were classified tenth, and last, in the manufacturer's championship.
 The Xedos 6's running gear was later used in a 323F built for the 1994 FIA Touring Car World Cup and driven by Neal.

 Patrick Watts driving his Mazda Xedos at Donington Park during the 1993 TOCA Shootout.

-Matt Neal (Mazda Xedos) disputing a position with Geoff Steel (BMW 318is) at Brands Hatch during the 1994 BTCC Championship.
+Matt Neal (Mazda Xedos) disputing a position with Geoff Steel (BMW 318is) at Brands Hatch during the 1994 British Touring Car Championship.